About Magento connector

 Other parameters to specify the Connection string options.
 Read about available Connection string options.

 Our Magento connector supports data models for the API ver 1.x and 2.x.

 Read about Magento data models.

 Stored Procedures are available to complement the data available from the Data Model.
-Sometimes it is necessary to update the data available from a view using a stored procedure because the data does not provide direct, table-like, two-way updates.
-In these situations, the retrieval of the data is done using the appropriate view or table, while the update is done by calling a stored procedure.
-Stored procedures take a list of parameters and return back a dataset that contains the collection of tuples that constitute the response.
+Sometimes, it is necessary to update the data available from a view using a stored procedure because the data does not provide direct, table-like, two-way updates.
+In these situations, the data retrieval is done using the appropriate view or table, while the update is done by calling a stored procedure.
+Stored procedures take a list of parameters and return back a dataset containing the collection of tuples that constitute the response.

 EXEC CreateSchema TableName = 'table', FileName = 'file'

 Extracting data from Magento is similar to extracting data from the relational database.

 Step 1.
 Create Magento Connection which will be used as a source (